Lateral Expansion Joint

 Allowable Rotation

-Allowable rotation angle - maximum allowable rotational deformation.
-Value used for expansion joint deformation analysis.
-Value must be obtained from manufacturer
+Maximum allowable rotational deformation.
+Used for expansion joint deformation analysis.
+Obtain value from manufacturer.

 Bellows Number